YeoLab/onboarding/_sources/tscc.txt

         echo $USER

-    The second one should output your TSCC username.
+    The second one should output your TSCC username, because the ``$`` dollar sign indicates to the shell that you're asking for the variable ``$USER``, not the literal word "USER".

 .. code::